docarray/docarray/docs/advanced/document-store/benchmark.md

 ```

 AnnLite is a good choice when indexing/appending/inserting speed matters more than the speed of finding.
 Moreover, AnnLite is a local monolithic package that does not follow a client-server design, so it avoids all network overhead.

-Weaviate and Qdrant offer the fastest approximate nearest neighbor search, while ElasticSearch offers a good trade-off between speed and quality.
-ElasticSearch performs the best in terms of quality of ANN, as we observed with highest Recall@K.